 Fishing, hunting, skiing, hiking — no trip to Portland is complete unless you experience some of the outdoor adventure the city has to offer.
 Connect with these great African American-run organizations for guided opportunities to bask in the beautiful outdoors.
-Hike a peak with the African American Outdoor Club, snag a salmon with Soul River or bag a buck with the African American Hunting Association
+Hike a peak with the African American Outdoor Association, snag a salmon with Soul River or bag a buck with the African American Hunting Association.

 Food and drink

 Established in the 1990s by Ethiopian immigrant Alem Gebrehiwot, Queen of Sheba is one of the oldest African restaurants in the city.
 Check out their amazing platters of food that delight vegan and non-vegan diners alike, including homemade ginger juice, thyme tea or spicy chai.
 For more African cooking, visit Horn of Africa, which serves up traditional dishes from Ethiopia, Somalia, Djibouti and the Middle East at the Portland Saturday Market.
 Amalfi’s Restaurant and Mercato, headed by its 3rd generation owner, serves up Italian trattoria cuisine including pizza, cocktails, beers and wine.

 Experience the taste of the Soul District by visiting food cart pods featuring a variety of authentic ethnic food.
 Order hand-pressed hamburger patties by the pound at Stoopid Burger.
 While you’re there, walk historic Mississippi or Williams avenues, rich with quaint retail shops filled with unique fashion and wares.
 Find the famously huge and spicy Southern-style wings and salty Jojo’s at Alberta Street Market.